 There are plenty of city tours you can take in Berlin but how about enriching your Pride celebrations with a queer city tour?
 The Queer culture tour in Berlin shows you why the metropolis has been a magnet for the queer community and its icons for a long time.
 The tour will take you through the centuries, looking back at the roaring 1920s as well as the dark days of persecution by the Nazis to the rising of Berlin’s legendary club scene in the 90s.

 The tour takes you through Berlin’s ‘gaybourhood’ Schöneberg, that used to be the home of countless queer icons as well as the city’s oldest gay and trans club, the former Eldorado, and through Kreuzberg, where the queer community intersects with other communities.
-During this unique 4 hour long tour you learn all about how Berlin became Europe’s Queer capital!
+During this unique 4 hour long tour you learn all about how Berlin became Europe’s Queer capital, so don't hesitate and purchase your tickets!

 The Schwules Museum (‘gay museum’) is the first museum dedicated to gay history worldwide.
 Since its opening in 1985 it has become an institution in the queer community as one of the most important documentarists of queer history and culture by not only hosting frequent exhibitions but conducting further scientific research and maintaining an extensive archive.
 It established itself further by providing a forum for events, panel discussions, movie screenings, guided tours and lectures.